Asset Protection is Not Just for the Wealthy

 I Don’t Need Asset Protection

-With just a little planning, you can protect your assets from creditor predators or financial hardship.
-Call us today at 205-663-0281 for a free consultation if you want to know more about the asset protection tools you might use to safeguard your nest egg.
-John Holliman and Melanie Bradford will help you with asset protection planning while taking care of your loved ones.
-We treat you like family.
+With just a little planning, you can protect your assets from creditor predators or financial hardships.
+Call us today at 205-663-0281 for a free consultation if you want to know more.
+John Holliman and Melanie B. Holliman (formerly Melanie B. Bradford) will help you with asset protection planning while taking care of your loved ones.
+And, we will treat you like family.

 Jim Holliman, Attorney (Seated)